rixment/awu-plugin/README.md

 ## How to integrate

-1. Clone the repository and build the _library_ using Android Studio yourself or use the latest release from [here](awu/build/outputs/aar/awu-release.aar)
+1. Clone _awu_ repository and build the _library_ using Android Studio yourself or use the latest _.aar library_ release from [here](awu/build/outputs/aar/awu-release.aar)

 2. Copy the _.aar library_ file into your Unity's project _Assets/Plugins/Android_ directory